Oceans cover over 70 percent of the Earth’s surface. All life depends on them for food, biodiversity, and even to stabilize global weather patterns.

 Oceanographers recently estimated that between 15 and 51 trillion microplastic particles were floating in oceans worldwide.

-And although many countries, including the United States, banned companies from using microbeads in their products in 2015, non-governmental organizations (NGOs) like Beat the Microbead have found that they’re still being sold.
+Although many countries, including the United States, banned companies from using microbeads in their products in 2015, non-governmental organizations (NGOs) like Beat the Microbead have found that they’re still being sold.

 8. Reduce Your Carbon Footprint